 An injection of epinephrine can reverse anaphylaxis, a severe allergic reaction often caused by a food or an insect sting.
 The problem?
-Many folks who need it aren’t using it, according to a 2018 study published in Annals of Allergy, Asthma, and Immunology.
-“Unfortunately, many people have the device and still remain hesitant to use it,” says Shari Platt, MD, chief of pediatric emergency medicine at New York-Presbyterian/Weill Cornell Medical Center.
+Many folks who need a prescription device, aren’t using it, according to a 2018 study published in Annals of Allergy, Asthma, and Immunology.
+“Unfortunately, many people have the device and still remain hesitant to use it,” says Shari Platt, MD, chief of pediatric emergency medicine at New York-Presbyterian/Weill Cornell Medical Center, in New York City.
 That’s a big problem because anaphylaxis can progress quickly and even be fatal.

 So make sure you fill the prescription and carry the two-pack everywhere.
-Ask your doctor’s office to walk you through exactly how to use this prescription device; it varies slightly depending on whether you’ve been prescribed an EpiPen, generic device, or an Auvi-Q (this one includes a neat feature—it has a voice feature that walks anyone through the proper steps).
+Ask your doctor’s office to walk you through exactly how to use this prescription device; it varies slightly depending on whether you’ve been prescribed an EpiPen, generic device, or an Auvi-Q (this one includes a neat feature—a recorded voice that walks you through the proper steps).

 How to use an AED

 The benefits are indeed as dramatic as they look on TV.
-“Knowing how to properly use it could potentially help save another human being’s life,” says Shari Platt, MD, Chief of Pediatric Emergency Medicine at New York-Presbyterian/Weill Cornell Medical Center.
+“Knowing how to properly use it could potentially help save another human being’s life,” says Dr. Platt.
 You should take an emergency first aid course to get properly trained, but here is a cheat sheet to the steps involved in AED from the American Red Cross.
 Here are the emergency first aid items you should keep in your house.